 Gene therapy trials to treat severe combined immunodeficiency (SCID) were halted or restricted in the USA when leukemia was reported in three of eleven patients treated in the French X-linked SCID (X-SCID) gene therapy trial.
 Ten X-SCID patients treated in England have not presented leukemia to date and have had similar success in immune reconstitution.
 Gene therapy trials to treat SCID due to deficiency of the Adenosine Deaminase (ADA) enzyme continue with relative success in the USA, Italy and Japan.

 As a reaction to the adverse events in the French X-SCID gene therapy trial, the Recombinant DNA Advisory Committee (RAC) sent a letter to Principal Investigators Conveying RAC Recommendations in 2003.
-In addition, the RAC published conclusions and recommendations of the RAC Gene Transfer Safety Symposium in 2005, as well as document titled "Current Perspectives on Gene Transfer for X-SCID".
-A joint working party of the Gene Therapy Advisory Committee (GTAC) and the Committee on Safety of Medicines (CSM) in the UK lead to the publication of a document entitled "Updated recommendations of the GTAC/CSM working party on retroviruses" in 2005.
+In addition, the RAC published conclusions and recommendations of the RAC Gene Transfer Safety Symposium in 2005.
+A joint working party of the Gene Therapy Advisory Committee and the Committee on Safety of Medicines (CSM) in the UK lead to the publication of an updated recommendations of the GTAC/CSM working party on retroviruses in 2005.